AUBURN FIRE-RESCUE DEPARTMENT

 All department members are trained to the Haz-Mat Operations level.

-The department is also a member of a Regional Dive Team.
-The District 7 Central Regional Dive Team is made up of members and equipment from the towns of Auburn, Charlton, Dudley, Oxford, Southbridge and Sturbridge.
-The Auburn Fire Department supplies one dive truck, two boats, six certified divers and five ground crew/boat operators.
+The department is also a member of the Regional Dive Team.
+The District 7 Regional Dive Team is made up of members and equipment from the towns of Auburn, Charlton, Douglas, Dudley, Millbury, Oxford, Southbridge, Sturbridge and Webster.
+The Auburn Fire Rescue Department supplies one dive truck, two boats, 5 certified divers and 5 ground crew/boat operators.
 The Regional Dive Team has year round capabilities, and hosts a variety of advanced equipment.
-The team covers a total of 85 significant sized lakes and ponds, including 2 large rivers in the six towns.
+The team covers over 140 significant sized lakes and ponds, including 3 large rivers within the district.
 In addition to the Regional Dive Team, all fire department members are trained in basic water and surface ice rescue.